Jubatian/rrpge-spec/specs/userlib/printf.rst

 Attributes are an extension to the ordinary printf functionality, not found in C standard libraries.
-They are meant to support altering the appearance of the output, such as by text color, stlying and font face.
+They are meant to support altering the appearance of the output, such as by text color, styling and font face.
 Their function depends on the used character writer's properties: the us_cw_setst function is used when an attribute is processed.